bevyengine/bevy-website/content/contribute/helping-out/opening-pull-requests.md

 8. Respond to any CI failures or review feedback.
 While CI failures must be fixed before we can merge your PR, you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
 If you cannot come to an agreement, leave the thread open and defer to a Maintainer or the Project Lead's final judgement.
 9. When your PR is ready to merge, a Maintainer or the Project Lead will review it and suggest final changes.
 If those changes are minimal they may even apply them directly to speed up merging.

-If you end up adding a new official Bevy crate to the `bevy` repo:
+If you end up adding a new official Bevy crate to the `bevy` repository:

 1. Add the new crate to the [tools/publish.sh](https://github.com/bevyengine/bevy/blob/main/tools/publish.sh) file.
 2. Check if a new cargo feature was added, update [docs/cargo_features.md](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md) as needed.